publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1187.md

             (F) __Passenger information exchange__

-                The government of the country enters into an agreement with the United States to share information regarding whether citizens and nationals of that country traveling to the United States represent a threat to the security or welfare of the United States or its citizens.
+                The government of the country enters into an agreement with the United States to share information regarding whether citizens and nationals of that country traveling to the United States represent a threat to the security or welfare of the United States or its citizens, and fully implements such agreement.

+            (G) __Interpol screening__

+                Not later than 270 days after December 18, 2015, except in the case of a country in which there is not an international airport, the government of the country certifies to the Secretary of Homeland Security that, to the maximum extent allowed under the laws of the country, it is screening, for unlawful activity, each person who is not a citizen or national of that country who is admitted to or departs that country, by using relevant databases and notices maintained by Interpol, or other means designated by the Secretary of Homeland Security.
+This requirement shall not apply to travel between countries which fall within the Schengen Zone.

         (3) __Continuing and subsequent qualifications__